Nissan Murano: Second generation (Z51; 2007)

-The 2008 Murano made its debut at the 2007 Los Angeles Auto Show in November, and sales began in January 2008.
+The second generation Murano made its debut at the 2007 Los Angeles Auto Show in November, and sales began in January 2008 as a 2009 model – the 2008 model year was skipped.
 The exterior and interior were redesigned.

 The second generation Murano was initially offered in three trim levels: the base S, the mid grade SL, and the top level LE (Luxury Edition).
 The performance oriented SE model was discontinued.
 The S and SL are offered with standard FWD, with optional iAWD (Intelligent All Wheel Drive) available.
 The LE trim is iAWD only.

 The second generation Murano included new features, some of which were optional or available only on the LE grade, including rain sensing wipers, double stitched leather seats, power rear lift gate, power fold up rear seats, iPod integration, and a hard-drive based, touchscreen navigation system.
 The S and SL feature aluminum interior accents, while the LE sports wood tone trim.
 Like the first generation model, there is no third row seat.

 The second generation is based on the Nissan D platform, shared with the L32 Altima and the A35 Maxima.
 The second generation was equipped a revised version of the 3.5 L VQ engine rated at 265 hp, an increase of 20 over the previous model.
-Torque is rated at 336 N.m.
+Torque is rated at 336 Nm.
 The engine is mated to a revised Continuously Variable Transmission with Adaptive Shift Control.
 The United States EPA fuel economy rating is 18 mpgUS city 23 mpgUS highway.

 On September 29, 2008, Nissan released the second generation Murano in Japan, targeted mainly at men in their 30s, 40s and 50s.
 Nissan announced plans to sell the vehicle in 170 countries.
-The four-cylinder 2.5L QR engine continued to be offered as an option in Japan.
+The four-cylinder, 2.5-liter QR engine with 170 PS continued to be offered as an option in Japan.

-In July 2010, Nissan launched a facelifted version in Europe only, with an updated 2.5-liter YD25DDTi four cylinder diesel engine producing 190 hp and 450 N.m.
+In July 2010, Nissan launched a facelifted version in Europe only, with an updated 2.5-liter YD25DDTi four cylinder diesel engine.
+Called the 2.5 dCi, this version offers 190 PS at 4000 rpm and 450 Nm at 2000 rpm.

-For the model year of 2011, the Murano was refreshed to include refreshed front and rear fascias, new headlights and LED taillights, and new 18 inch wheels on the outside.
+For the 2011 model year, the Murano was refreshed to include refreshed front and rear fascias, new headlights and LED taillights, and new 18 inch wheels on the outside.
 New interior changes included a new white meter color (as opposed to red/orange), new center stack plastic colors matching the leather trim, and added equipment to various trim levels.
 The refresh also added a new exterior color, "Graphite Blue" and for the 2013 model year the LE trim was renamed to Platinum.

 In September 2011, Nissan launched the second-generation Murano in Indonesia.
 In April 2011, the Murano was officially withdrawn from the United Kingdom, due to disappointing sales.